616b2f/Athene/README.md

 It is a software for manage books and magazines in the school library and should be used to track which users borrow which book etc.

+## Dependencies

+*   .NET Core SDK 1.0.0-rc3-004530 (MSBuild version, csproj instead of project.json is used)

 # Some info links for ASP.NET Core #

 ## This application consists of: